-Lord Of the Universe
+Lord Of The Universe

 Lord Jagannath is a deity unique to Orissa, no other region worships a form of Vishnu like him.
 As Jagannath he is called the Lord of the Universe, of the three worlds of the heavens, earth and the netherworld.
 He is also one of the forms of Lord Krishna, the eighth avatar of Lord Vishnu.
 Jagannath possesses many of the qualities of Vishnu who is the preserver of the universe that has been created by Lord Brahma.